Land-for-jobs PMLA case: Rabri Devi appears before ED for questioning | Law-Order

 - India

+She reached the office of the federal investigative agency in central Delhi around 11 AM.
+Devi stepped out for about an hour around noon for lunch and rejoined the questioning session after 2 pm.

-The 68-year-old Devi, wife of RJD chief Lalu Prasad, is recording her statement in this case under the Prevention of Money Laundering Act (PMLA).
+The statement of the 68-year-old Devi, wife of RJD chief Lalu Prasad, was recorded under the Prevention of Money Laundering Act (PMLA).

-Rabri Devi's children, including Bihar Deputy CM Tejashwi Yadav and MP daughter Misa Bharti, have been questioned by the federal agency in this case in the recent past.
+Rabri Devi's children, including Bihar Deputy CM Tejashwi Yadav, daughters Misa Bharti (RJD MP in Rajya Sabha), Chanda Yadav and Ragini Yadav have been questioned by the federal agency in this case over the last few months.

+The agency had raided the premises of Chanda Yadav, Ragini Yadav, Hema Yadav, and former RJD MLA Abu Dojana in Patna, Phulwari Sharif, Delhi-NCR, Ranchi and Mumbai in March this year.

+The agency later claimed to have seized ''unaccounted cash'' of Rs 1 crore and detected proceeds of crime worth Rs 600 crore during these searches.

 The money laundering case stems from a CBI FIR.